glouppe/info8002-large-scale-data-systems/lecture8.md

 - The file is *renamed* to a hidden file and the deletion timestamp is kept.
 - Periodic scan of the master's file system namespace.
     - Hidden files older than 3 days are deleted from master's memory.
-    - I.e., there is no further connection a file and its chunks.
+    - I.e., there is no further connection between a file and its chunks.
 - Periodic scan of the master's chunk namespace.
     - Orphaned chunks (not reachable from any file) are identified and their metadata is deleted.
 - Hearbeat messages are used to synchronize deletion between master and chunkservers.